ColdThunder/just_tiling/README.rst

 Installation
 ============

-The package requires Python 3.8 or later.
-The easiest way to install it is directly from GitHub using ``pip``:
+The package requires Python 3.8 or later and is installable with ``pip``.
+For the fastest setup, install directly from GitHub:

 .. code-block:: bash